 Heracles is tough enough that the gods kick him off the Argo because the Quest of the Argonauts, the epic adventure of the age, apparently wouldn't be challenging enough for him.
 Instead he goes off to perform his Twelve Labors, during which he kills an invulnerable monster, holds up the sky for a while, frees Prometheus, steals the guard dog from Hades, and mucks out some stables... by redirecting the course of a river all by himself.
 As Heracles was so strong, a Rasputinian Death was needed to do him in: When he donned a poisoned garment, the poison began to tear his body apart, rending flesh from bone, but did not kill him.
 The pain was incredible but the death was a long way off so Heracles burnt himself to death on a pyre - which he personally built by tearing down full-grown trees while suffering from the poison.

 Typhon, the original Hero Killer, who storms Mount Olympus by himself, makes the gods run in fear, and defeats Zeus the first time they clash.
 Zeus is one as well, for having the nerve to stand up to Typhon in the first place, and beating him the second time.
+Also Selene, who according to Nonnus beat the crap out of Typhon, and still has the marks of that conflict, the lunar craters.

 Almost every character with a major role and who is not Paris or Thersites in The Iliad.
 On the Greek side, there is Achilles, Agamemnon (just read his rampage in Book 11), Ajax, Diomedes, Odysseus, Idomeneus and Meriones; on the Trojan side, there is Hector, Sarpedon, Glaucus, and Aeneas (who fights both Diomedes and Achilles and survives).